Awards, grants and prizes

 The OFS Young Chef Grants

-In order to make the Symposium experience more accessible to food professionals early in their careers, the Friends of the Oxford Symposium sponsor a program of OFS Young Chef Grants.
-In the past recipients have come from Argentina, Canada, Germany, India, Ireland, Kenya, South Africa, Turkey, Ukraine, the US as well the UK.
+The Friends of the Oxford Symposium annually sponsor the OFS Young Chef Grants, designed to bring several early career food professionals to experience both the academic and practical guises of the Symposium.
+Past recipients have hailed from Argentina, Canada, Germany, India, Ireland, Kenya, South Africa, Turkey, Ukraine, the US as well the UK.

-The grant includes full attendance of the Symposium, some help with travel costs as well as the opportunity to work alongside our guests chefs and St Catz Head Chef Tim Kelsey.
-Guest chefs at the Symposium have included Asma Khan, Raymond Blanc, Fergus Henderson, Allegra McEvedy, Henry Harris, Shaun Hill, Aglaia Kremezi, Rowley Leigh, Trine Hahnemann, Jacob Kenedy, Jeremy Lee, and Olia Hercules.
+The grant covers full attendance at the Symposium at St Catherine’s, where Young Chefs attend many of the Symposium’s academic sessions, plus a stipend towards travel costs.
+The Young Chefs also spend part of their time working alongside our guests chefs and St Catz Head Chef Tim Kelsey.
+Our guest chefs represent a dazzling array of culinary trailblazers and have included Asma Khan, Raymond Blanc, Fergus Henderson, Allegra McEvedy, Henry Harris, Shaun Hill, Aglaia Kremezi, Rowley Leigh, Trine Hahnemann, Jacob Kenedy, Jeremy Lee, and Olia Hercules.

 Who is eligible